fgalulu/SCS6104-regression-forecasting/README.md

 Repo for the practical forecasting with regression task.

-  - Dataset used:
+  - Dataset used: 'sales.csv'
-  - Domain:
+  - Domain: Finance

-Clone the repo and create a branch from main with a unique name to avoid conflicts.
-Thanks!